AresMUSH/ares-discord/README.md

 ### Bot Was Working and Suddenly Stopped

 If your bot was working fine and suddenly stopped and nothing else changed, it could be that Discord reset your bot's token.
 It does this occasionally for reasons unknown.
-(My suspicion is that it's just a test to see if anyone's actually using the bot for anything.)

 1. Go to your [Discord Developer Portal](https://discordapp.com/developers/applications) and log in with your Discord account.
 2. Select your Ares bot.